 Kickstart your game design career with CG Spectrum!

-CG Spectrum's online Game Design Diploma course gets you industry-ready sooner!
+CG Spectrum's online Game Design course gets you industry-ready sooner!
 Learn how to turn your ideas into fun, addicting and monetizable games.
 You'll be guided by a talented industry mentor every step of the way.
 Who better to learn from than a top Game Designer who has worked on AAA games at major studios like Ubisoft, Electronic Arts and Microsoft